ratschlab/metagraph/metagraph/docs/source/quick_start.rst

 Build graph in primary mode
 """""""""""""""""""""""""""

-Canonical graphs contain each k-mer in both of its forms (given and reverse complement), but the same data structure can be modeled by storing only one of them and implicitly modeling the other.
+Canonical graphs contain each k-mer in both of its forms (forward and reverse complement), but the same data structure can be modeled by storing only one of them and implicitly modeling the other.
 Often, different tools achieve this by only storing the lexicographically smallest of the two k-mers.
-However, this is not be possible to efficiently implement with the ``succinct`` graph representation.
+However, it is not possible to efficiently implement this with the ``succinct`` graph representation.
 Hence, we relax this constraint and pick *any* of the two forms of each k-mer.
 In a nutshell, this representation is constructed by fully traversing the canonical graph and marking a k-mer as *primary* if it was reached before its reverse complement in the traversal.
-The graph containing only primary k-mers is called *primary*.
+The graph containing only primary k-mers is called a *primary* graph.

 The algorithm for primarization of a canonical graph is as follows: